mrpocojoy/react_test-devices-store/README.md

 - ...

 ### EXTRA TASKS / IMPROVEMENTS - **************
+- ✅ Include a "default route" for HTTP404 - Not found.
+- ✅ Make tech details scroll down smoother.
 - Include site footer as component.
-- Provide random discounts to some products.
 - Use badges in PLP to improve marketing of products.
 - Include a cart content modal preview.
+- Provide random discounts to some products.
 - Create a user-friendly alias for product url.
-- Scale filtering code to improve searches.
+- Reformat code for scalable filtering.

 ---